ShubhranshuMehta/tindev/README.md

 # Challenges we ran into
 Planning and strategy are among the most important stages in developing a website.
 You need to have a clear vision of what you want to achieve with your website and create a plan for achieving it.
 If you don't have a proper plan, you may end up with a website that is not effective or does not meet your business goals.
 <br>
 Creating a website that is visually appealing and easy to navigate is critical for engaging users (who are developers in this case)and keeping them on your site.
-You need to ensure that your website is optimized for mobile devices and provides a great user experience on all platforms.
+You need to ensure that your website is optimized for mobile devices and provides a great user experience on all platforms
 <br>
 Integrating 3D badges for the projects using Echo 3D.
 <br>